-Major tax changes that were announced in the Spring Budget have been dropped by the government, due to a lack of time to pass them into law ahead of the 8 June General Election.
+A number of key tax changes announced in the Spring Budget have been sacrificed by the government at the last moment, as there was no time to bring them into law before the 8 June General Election.

-With 135 clauses, 29 schedules and 776 pages, Finance Bill 2017 was the largest on record, containing a number of key tax changes on personal and corporate tax.
+With 135 clauses, 29 schedules and 776 pages, Finance Bill 2017 was the largest on record, containing many personal and corporate tax changes.
 With a snap election called, Parliament did not have the time to scrutinise the detailed legislation and so it had to be shelved for now.

 The Finance Bill has been shortened to just 63 clauses, 11 schedules and 156 pages, and will receive Royal Assent before Parliament is dissolved on 3 May.

 Whether the changes that were dropped will re-emerge after the election in a new Finance Bill, and in what form, remains to be seen.
 Any re-introduction of a measure that has been dropped may now be from a different date to that previously planned.

 The following key proposals have been dropped: